 Snag in old-growth forest (Photo by Sherry Kirkvold).

 Logs as habitat features

-Logs provide important habitat for small mammals, including species that disperse spores of mycorrhiza-forming fungi (Franklin, J.F., Cromack, K. Jr., Denison, W., McKee, A., Maser, C., Sedell, J., Swanson, F., Juday, G. 1981.
+Logs provide important habitat for small mammals, including species that disperse spores of mycorrhiza-forming fungi (Franklin et al., 1981Franklin, J.F., Cromack, K. Jr., Denison, W., McKee, A., Maser, C., Sedell, J., Swanson, F., Juday, G. 1981.
 Ecological characteristics of old-growth Douglas-fir forests.
 USDA Forest Service, Pacific Northwest Forest and Range Experiment Station, Gen. Tech.
-Rep. PNW-118.).
+Rep. PNW-118.
+More).
 Logs are used by these animals as sites for lookouts, feeding and reproduction, protection and cover, sources and storage of food, and bedding.
 Their high moisture content also makes them particularly important as habitat for amphibians.